-In Honor of the Fake News Awards, 10 Times Trump Spread Fake News Since Taking Office
+In Honor Of The Fake News Awards, 10 Times Trump Spread Fake News Since Taking Office

 Ever since the creation of newspapers, there have been people screaming “Fake news!” about their contents.
-For the first time in history, though, the person screaming it the loudest is now the President of the United States.
+For the first time in history, though, the person screaming it the loudest is now the president of the United States.

 Donald Trump has a pathological aversion to criticism.
 When it comes to news about himself, he dismisses out of hand everything that isn’t explicitly ass-kissy.
 “Any negative polls are fake news,” he tweeted last February, doing away with all doubt over which common quality comprises the fakeness in news about himself.
+The cumulative effect of this frequent designation is that 42% of Republicans reportedly now believe that accurate but negative stories about the president qualify as fake news.

-Trump spent much of his first rocky year in office waging war on the mainstream press in tweets, interviews, and speeches–blaming the constant chaos of his presidency on the people holding him accountable.
+Trump has been waging his war on the mainstream press in tweets, interviews, and speeches–blaming the constant chaos of his presidency on the people holding him accountable.
 “If you want to discover the source of our division in the country,” he said at a rally in Phoenix in August, “look no further than the fake news and the crooked media.”
-Never mind that he announced at this rally that he would be pardoning Sheriff Joe Arpaio–a criminal who likened his own fascist anti-immigration tactics to concentration camps–the problem is clearly with how the media portrays suck moments.
+Never mind that he announced at this rally that he would be pardoning Sheriff Joe Arpaio–a criminal who likened his own fascist anti-immigration tactics to concentration camps–the problem is clearly with how the media portrays such moments.
 (With facts, rather than flattering fantasy.)

-The war on the free press continued into 2018 when on January 2, Trump tweeted that he would be announcing the winners of The Most Dishonest and Corrupt Media Awards the following Monday.
+The war on the free press continued into 2018 when on January 2 Trump tweeted that he would be announcing the winners of The Most Dishonest and Corrupt Media Awards the following Monday.
 (He eventually pushed the date back to Wednesday, January 17.)
-Late night talk shows fell all over themselves campaigning to win the singularly unnecessary and tacky event, because nothing isn’t entertainment anymore.
-And when the big day came, Trump sure enough delivered in classic boorish fashion.
+Late-night talk shows fell all over themselves campaigning to win the singularly unnecessary and tacky event, because nothing isn’t entertainment anymore.
+And when the big day came, Trump sure enough delivered on the promise in classic boorish fashion.

 Election Fraud Claims

-“Between 3 million and 5 million illegal votes caused me to lose the popular vote.”
-(There’s no evidence of illegal voting.)
+“Between 3 million and 5 million illegal votes caused me to lose the popular vote.” –January 23, 2017, in remarks to congressional leaders.

-“Well, now, if you take a look at the votes, when I say that, I mean mostly they register wrong — in other words, for the votes, they register incorrectly and/or illegally.
+“Well, now, if you take a look at the votes, when I say that, I mean mostly they register wrong–in other words, for the votes, they register incorrectly and/or illegally.
 And they then vote.
-You have tremendous numbers of people.”
+You have tremendous numbers of people.”–March 22, 2017, in an interview with Time.

 There’s been no evidence of widespread voter fraud so far, and Trump quietly disbanded his commission looking into it on January 3.